martonbrunner/ng-annotate-patched/README.md

 - Added support for parsing dynamic `import()` syntax.
 If you use Webpack or a similar module loader you would probably like to compile to `esnext` modules for dynamic import support.
-To do that you will need to pass the `dynamicImport` flag which will switch from the default acorn package, to the upgraded `acorn-dynamic-import`.

 - Published to npm under the name `ng-annotate-patched`.